Prerna Prasad

 When we travel to a place for a vacation or a trip, while we benefit the economy and come back with happy memories, we also impact the ecology and the environment.
 The pollution from our transport, the waste from our food and drinks, and the emissions released from our accommodation are some examples of the carbon footprint we leave behind.

-In the era of weekend getaways and revenge tourism, the travel industry has a huge role to play in driving climate change.
-In a study conducted in 2018, it was estimated that the carbon footprint of global tourism may account for about 8% of all carbon emissions.
-While transport-related greenhouse gas emissions from tourism are the major contributors, the impact of our stay, food, and other fun elements of travel also has a critical role to play in environmental degradation.
+In the era of weekend getaways and revenge tourism, the travel industry has a huge role in driving climate change.
+In a study conducted in 2018, it was estimated that the carbon footprint of global tourism might account for about 8% of all carbon emissions.
+While transport-related greenhouse gas emissions from tourism are the major contributors, the impact of our stay, food, and other fun travel elements also has a critical role in environmental degradation.

-The rapid increase in tourists traveling domestically and internationally is only exacerbating the problem.
-Therefore it is pertinent that industry and tourists seriously work towards the decarbonization of the sector.
+The rapid increase in foreign and international tourists is only exacerbating the problem.
+Therefore, industry and tourists must seriously work towards decarbonizing the sector.

 The visited place will be attractive only when we conserve and protect its ecology.

-We sat for a conversation with Prerna Prasad, founder of Delhi-based startup Ecoplore to understand more about the relevance of sustainability in the tourism sector.
-Ecoplore promotes sustainable tourism in India by aggregating hotel properties that have adopted environment-friendly practices.
+We sat for a conversation with Prerna Prasad, founder of Delhi-based startup Ecoplore, to understand more about the relevance of sustainability in the tourism sector.
+Ecoplore promotes sustainable tourism in India by aggregating hotel properties and adopting environment-friendly practices.

-The company has mandated certain eco-friendly criteria for a hotel property to be listed on its platform.
-Ecoplore has a range of accommodations available on its website including hotels, homestays, campsites, and villas located in different parts of India.
+The company has mandated specific eco-friendly criteria for a hotel property to be listed on its platform.
+Ecoplore has a range of accommodations on its website, including hotels, homestays, campsites, and villas in different parts of India.

 What is Sustainable Tourism?

-• People – Tourism is sustainable when it benefits local people.
-This can happen when people benefit financially; they increase their knowledge by interacting with tourists and they do not face exploitation.
+- People – Tourism is sustainable when it benefits local people.
+This can happen when people benefit financially; they increase their knowledge by interacting with tourists and do not face exploitation.

-• Planet – Tourism to be sustainable needs to keep the Planet at its core.
-All activities have to adopt measures that keep the planet in consideration and have minimal carbon emissions.
+- Planet – Tourism needs to keep the Planet at its core to be sustainable.
+All activities have to adopt measures that keep the earth in consideration and have minimal carbon emissions.

-• Profit – Any person or business that is involved in tourism must be self-sustainable and earn profit.
+- Profit – Any person or business involved in tourism must be self-sustainable and earn profit.

 How can we become responsible tourists?

-The foremost step is to make a conscious decision to become a responsible tourist.
+The foremost step is to decide to become a responsible tourist consciously.
 After taking that decision, there is a range of things which you can do.

 The first aspect of sustainable tourism is the choice of transport options.

-Wherever possible, you should opt for public transport, choose trains over airplanes, public buses over private cars.
-When electric vehicles become more prevalent, for local transportation we can use that.
+Wherever possible, you should opt for public transport, choose trains over airplanes, and public buses over private cars.
+When electric vehicles become more prevalent for local transportation, we can use that.

-The second is your place of stay, which is one of the most important aspects of sustainable tourism.
+The second is your place of stay, one of the most essential aspects of sustainable tourism.

-There is a variety of options that are available for your stay, from luxury hotels to affordable guest houses.
+A variety of options are available for your stay, from luxury hotels to affordable guest houses.
 To give a perspective, we got an assessment done by a European agency on the carbon emissions hotel room generates.
-The hotels promoted by Ecoplore emit about 9kg per room per night, compared to an average Indian hotel that emits 75kg per room per night and a luxury hotel that emits 1000kg per room per night.
+The hotels promoted by Ecoplore emit about 9kg per room per night, compared to an average Indian hotel that emits 75 kilograms per room per night and a luxury hotel that emits 1000kg per room per night.
 That is the level of impact your selection of hotels can make in promoting sustainable tourism.

-We have figured out two criteria that are mandatory for the hotel to be listed in Ecoplopre.
-The first one is to ensure that at least 30 percent of the hotel campus should have tree coverage and the second is that the hotel should be a heritage building or construction should be made in accordance with local architecture using materials like mud, wood, bamboo or stone.
-Then, in addition, we also look into other aspects like rainwater harvesting, solar panels, composting, and waste management, among others.
+We have identified two mandatory criteria for the hotel to be listed in Ecoplopre.
+The first is to ensure that at least 30 percent of the hotel campus should have tree coverage.
+The second is that the hotel should be a heritage building or construction based on local architecture using materials like mud, wood, bamboo, or stone.
+Then in addition, we also look into other aspects like rainwater harvesting, solar panels, composting, and waste management, among others.

-The third aspect of being a responsible tourist is to eat the local food.
+The third aspect of being a responsible tourist is eating local food.

-Suppose you are going to Ladakh and eating pizza or going to Kodaikanal and eating Dal Makhani, these food choices does not commensurate with the local food of your destination.
-Eating locally grown and locally sourced food reduces the emissions that are associated with transportation and logistics.
+Suppose you are going to Ladakh and eating pizza or going to Kodaikanal and eating Dal Makhani; these food choices are not commensurate with your destination’s local food.
+Eating locally grown and locally sourced food reduces the emissions associated with transportation and logistics.

-The fourth aspect which is also very important for sustainable tourism is the activities that you indulge in like sightseeing, excursions or fun things.
+The fourth aspect, which is also very important for sustainable tourism, is the activities you indulge in, like sightseeing, excursions, or fun things.

-The concept of a weekend getaway, which is typically 2 days and a 1-night stay, is completely non-sustainable as the frequency of your travel will generate huge quantities of emissions.
-Though there are reasons for people making short travel, however, if people want to become responsible travelers, then they should endeavor for slow travel, where you stay at a place for a longer duration.
+The concept of a weekend getaway, which is typically two days and a 1-night stay, is completely non-sustainable as the frequency of your travel will generate huge quantities of emissions.
+Though there are reasons for people making short travel, if people want to become responsible travelers, they should endeavor for slow travel, where you stay at a place for a longer duration.

 Tell us about your journey before you started Ecoplore

-I started my professional career with CNN IBN as a journalist, then worked with India Today and also some international media organizations for around 8 years.
+I started my professional career with CNN IBN as a journalist, then worked with India Today and some international media organizations for around eight years.
 At the same time, I was also involved with social activism and working with a political party.
-This was till 2015 and I was completely disillusioned by all of these activities.
+This was till 2015, and these activities utterly disillusioned me.

-I decided to work on the environment because I felt that if we don’t have fresh air and pure water, any other thing which we do becomes worthless.
-One fine day, I resigned from my last job and decided to take the entrepreneurial plunge, but I was not sure what I will do.
+I decided to work on the environment because I felt that if we didn’t have fresh air and pure water, anything we did would become worthless.
+One fine day, I resigned from my last job and decided to take the entrepreneurial plunge, but I was not sure what I would do.

 What inspired you to start Ecoplore?

-After my resignation, as I was sitting at home deliberating on my next step in life, I decided to go on a vacation to Malaysia.
+After my resignation, while sitting at home deliberating on my next step in life, I decided to vacation to Malaysia.
 As I always opt for eco-friendly stays, I had to do extensive research to finalize 4 to 5 sustainable properties for my stay in Malaysia.
 When I visited those eco-hotels, the experience was mind-blowing.

-One of the beach properties was made with recycled drainage pipes, another one had giant insects, these experiences were very unique and exciting.
+One of the beach properties was made with recycled drainage pipes; another had giant insects; these experiences were unique and exciting.

-The experience encouraged me to think about creating a platform where I can aggregate all the eco-hotels and help travelers with their sustainable holidays.
+The experience encouraged me to create a platform to aggregate all the eco-hotels and help travelers with their sustainable holidays.

 What was your initial process for setting up this platform?

-As the first step, I did research to find if any Indian or International platform is doing something similar.
+As the first step, I researched whether any Indian or International platform is doing something similar.
 I studied sustainable tourism, traveled to many places, and stayed at eco-hotels.

 I wanted to assign standard criteria across all properties and help the users select their hotels.
 For this purpose, I visited hotels in different parts of the country.
-After one and a half years of research, I was able to figure out those criteria.
+After one and a half years of research, I figured out those criteria.

-The first hotel that we onboarded was the hotel I stayed at in 2010 and it is still one of the best-selling properties.
+The first hotel we onboarded was the one I stayed at in 2010, which is still one of the best-selling properties.
 The hotel has local ownership, is profitable, and has adopted many sustainable measures.

 Can you elaborate on the criteria for Ecoplore Hotels?

-In the Ecoplore platform, we have included all kinds of properties – luxury hotels, boutique properties, homestays, budget hotels, and campsites, among others.
+In the Ecoplore platform, we have included all kinds of properties – luxury hotels, boutique properties, homestays, budget hotels, and campsites.

-The common factor which is applicable to all these properties are two mandatory criteria – the first is 30 percent green cover in the campus and the second is property to be made with local architecture or it is a heritage building.
+The common factor that applies to all these properties is two mandatory criteria – the first is 30 percent green cover on the campus, and the second is property made with local architecture or a heritage building.
 Then based on the location, we can also look at other optional measures like rainwater harvesting, solar panels, composting, waste management, etc.

-In addition, most of our properties have their own garden where they grow vegetables, spices, herbs, fruits, etc. Growing our own food is an important element that resonates with our philosophy of sustainable tourism.
+In addition, most of our properties have their garden where they grow vegetables, spices, herbs, fruits, etc. Growing our food is an essential element that resonates with our philosophy of sustainable tourism.

-The next thing which we look for is the activities that are available at the hotel location.
-As most of our properties are located near the mountain, rivers, and waterfalls, which helps in providing a range of paid and complimentary activities.
+The next thing we look for is the activities available at the hotel location, as most of our properties are located near the mountain, rivers, and waterfalls, which helps in providing a range of paid and complimentary activities.
 Based on the location, activities include birding, trekking, village walks, etc.

-Another aspect of our properties is that owners have their own homes located in the vicinity.
-This makes the experience for the guests very personal and ensures the delivery of quality service.
+Another aspect of our properties is that owners have their homes nearby.
+This makes the experience for the guests very personal and ensures quality service delivery.

-Finally, we make sure that we visit and verify all our properties before we onboard them to our platform.
+Finally, we ensure we visit and verify all our properties before we onboard them to our platform.
 The visit from our side means that safety, hygiene, comfort, and fun elements are checked and ascertained.

 Do you certify your properties with any national or global accreditations?

-Though there are some organizations that provide certifications including for green buildings.
-However, we refrain from certifying our properties as I believe users should be able to approve of the property and not be influenced by certifications.
+Though some organizations provide certifications, including for green buildings, we refrain from certifying our properties as I believe users should be able to approve of the property and not be influenced by certifications.

-Many certification organizations in India or International charge businesses for granting certifications while we visit the properties to do our own independent assessment without any charges or complimentary stays.
+Many certification organizations in India or internationally charge businesses for granting certifications while we visit the properties to do our independent assessment without any charges or complimentary stays.

-Moreover, there are many hotel properties that are doing substantial work towards sustainable tourism but they don’t have the resources to invest in getting certifications.
+Moreover, many hotel properties are doing substantial work towards sustainable tourism but don’t have the resources to invest in getting certifications.

 Compared to conventional hotels, how do you highlight the features of your hotels?